 By the end of this post, you’ll clearly understand what you really pay per minute and where the extra costs come from.
 You will also see where self-hosting wins on cost, latency, debugging, and compliance at scale.
 Vapi shows up in the SERP a lot, but this post focuses on Bland vs self-hosting because cost confusion is highest there.

-The listed price is rarely your real price in voice.
-Voice bot also includes failure costs: retries, transfers, dead air, hangups, longer calls, and support time.
+The advertised price is usually lower than what you actually pay.
+Voice bot also includes failure costs: retries, transfers, dead air, hangups, longer calls and support time.

 In my own deployments, the surprise was not the per-minute rate.
 The surprise was how fast the bill moved when we had small reliability issues (carrier-specific failures, latency spikes, and missing timeouts).

 Self-hosted means you own/control the pipeline, end to end.
+Dograh ai enables self-hosted deployments that give you full compliance, data control, and visibility across the entire voice pipeline.
 That usually includes:

 • Telephony (SIP trunks, inbound/outbound, transfers)